-The Falls and Fracture Liaison Service is a partnership between the RNHRD, RUH and BANES PCT.
-These organisations are working together to help people who experience a number of falls, reduce the number of people admitted to hospital as a result of a fall, and reduce the number of people who fall being taken by ambulance to A&E.
+The Falls and Fracture Liaison Service is a partnership between the RNHRD, RUH and BANES and Wiltshire PCTs.
+These organisations are working together to help people who experience a fracture or a number of falls, reduce the number of people admitted to hospital as a result of a fall and to prevent osteoporosis fractures, and reduce the number of people who fall being taken by ambulance to A&E.